1987 US Open (tennis)

 The 1987 US Open was a tennis tournament played on outdoor hard courts at the USTA National Tennis Center in New York City.
 It was the 107th edition of the US Open and was held from September 1 to September 14, 1987.
 As of 2024, it is the last time any player, male or female, has won the Triple Crown as Martina Navratilova won the Women's Singles, Women's Doubles and Mixed Doubles events.

+The men's final was played on Monday, September 14, after rain washed out the play on Sunday, September 13.